-This way, they learn to prioritize, they learn to wait (to save the money or learn a new skill) and to make conscious decisions (thinking about “How much use is it going to get?” or “Is it good quality?” for example) instead of impulsive shopping.
+This way, they learn to prioritize, they learn to wait (to save money or learn a new skill) and make conscious decisions (thinking about “How much use is it going to get?” or “Is it good quality?” for example) instead of impulsive shopping.

 Ads can be a huge influence when it comes to kids and toys.
 The media sends messages telling the kids that they need the latest toy.
 Ads are designed to create a desire for a certain product.
 Marketing’s scope is to make the viewers believe they will be happier/popular/accepted if they have a certain product.
 This persuasive intent is something kids will start to understand after the age of 8 (1, 2).